 Life Happens To Us All

 We all know we should be maxing out your 401(k)s but don’t because something always seems to get in the way.
-Who would have thought a global pandemic would shut down the economy for over four months?
-Nuts!
+Who would have thought a global pandemic would shut down the economy for years?
+Crazy!

 Here’s another chart comparing the median and average 401(k) balance by age and my 401(k) guidance if we continuously max out your 401(k) each year.